TorqueMech Beta

 • Install the replacement coil and clear the fault

-• Verify smooth operation under idle and load
+• Verify smooth operation at idle, cold start, and under acceleration load

 Estimate This Repair